 - A. Time and Place.
 For purposes of Regular Elections, In-Person Ballots shall be cast on Election Day at a polling place(s) designated by the Election Board.
 The Election Board shall establish the hours during which the polling place(s) will be open. - B. Election Board Supervision.
 At least two (2) members of the Election Board shall be present at the polling place(s) where In-Person Ballots are cast. - C. Sign-in.
 The Election Board shall have a list of Registered Voters at the polling place(s).
-A Registered Voter wishing to cast an In-Person Ballot shall sign his or her name on a sign-in sheet and an Election Board Member shall verify that the individual's name appears on the list of Registered Voters.
-Upon request by an Election Board Member, a Registered Voter wishing to cast an In-Person Ballot shall present his or her Tribal Identification Card to the Election Board Member. - D. Voting.
+A Registered Voter wishing to cast an In-Person Ballot shall present a valid Tribal Member Identification to the Election Board Member, sign his or her name on a sign-in sheet and an Election Board Member shall verify that the individual's name appears on the list of Registered Voters.
+A - D. Voting.
 After signing in, each Registered Voter will be issued an In-Person Ballot.
 The Voter may request and receive assistance with completing an In-Person Ballot from an Election Board Member.
-A Voter may only use the pens made available and provided by the Election services contractor to complete his or her Ballot.
-The Voter's Ballot will be fed through the automated ballot tabulator as soon as the Voter completes the Ballot.
-In the event that the automated ballot tabulator rejects the Ballot, the Election Board shall issue a new Ballot to the Voter as outlined in sub-section (E) below.
 The Election Board shall use appropriate technology to prevent a Registered Voter from voting twice in the same Election. - E. Issuing New Ballots.
-If a Registered Voter makes a mistake or mutilates his or her Ballot, the

-Election Board may issue a new Ballot to the Voter.
-The Election Board may issue a new Ballot if a Registered Voter makes an error on his or her Ballot or if an automated ballot tabulator rejects a Ballot.
+If a Registered Voter makes a mistake or mutilates his or her Ballot, the Election Board may issue a new Ballot to the Voter.
+Ballots with Mistakes or errors shall be destroyed.
+The Election Board may issue a new Ballot if a Registered Voter makes an error on his or her Ballot or if an automated ballot tabulator rejects all or part of a Ballot.
 If a Registered Voter brings his or her Mail-In Ballot to a polling place for purposes of voting in person, the Election Board will issue an In-Person Ballot to the Voter and the Mail-In Ballot shall be collected by the Election Board.
 The Election Board shall keep a running list of Registered Voters to whom new Ballots are issued.
-The old Ballot, including any Mail-In Ballots collected in accordance with this section, will be treated as a Spoiled Ballot under Section 7(G) of this Chapter.

-F. Privacy of In-Person Voting.
+The old Ballot, including any Mail-In

+- Ballots collected in accordance with this section, will be treated as a Spoiled Ballot under Section 7(G) of this Chapter. - Privacy of In-Person Voting.
 The Election Board will provide screening or other methods to provide privacy for Registered Voters while casting In-Person Ballots.
 In the event In-Person Ballots are being cast at the same time that Mail-In Ballots are being processed or counted, the activities shall be physically separated.